Careers

 The staff of the VNFC are more than just employees; they are part of a dynamic community focused on change.
 Join a team making a difference in a good way.
 We are committed to a staff representative of the Indigenous population we serve.
 While we encourage Indigenous candidates to apply, we hire from all backgrounds.

+Our competitive compensation package includes extended cost-shared benefits and a pension plan.
 To be eligible for employment, all applicants must be able to work legally in Canada; VNFC is unable to sponsor employment visas or offer work permits at this time.

 Available Job Postings